luismartinezs/image-slider-react/notes.md

 - Menu should be within slider view OK

 - if viewport width/height ratio > 16:9, slide should fill full width OK
-- menu should adjust size depending on viewport size
+- menu should adjust size depending on viewport size OK

+- function that makes slide fade out (opacity 0.0)
+- function that makes slide fade in (opacity from 0.0 to 1.0)

 Behavior: